jonkiote/devicedriver/README.md

 <br>
 Submission instructions <br>
 <br>
-<p>1.
-Attached is a test program, test.c
+1. Attached is a test program, test.c
     This program will write and read characters to your device, and display them using printf.
 You may have to modify the test program so that your device will work with it.
-For example, you may have to change the path in the "open" call to your particular device.</p>
+For example, you may have to change the path in the "open" call to your particular device.<br>
-    <p>Note that the test program will first clear your device
-    with a read.
+    Note that the test program will first clear your device with a read.
 Then goes through phases, where each phase will write characters into the device, then read characters into a buffer (buffer_out).
 Also note